Tsangares/stoned_ape_tools/README.md

 ## Option 2: Install using Git Version of Plugin

-Clone this repository somewhere on your system.
-Either by unzipping it, using terminal `git` or github desktop.
-Once you have a copy on your system use the following to enable this git version:

- 1. Enter `chrome://extensions/` into your URL on CHROME.
- 2. Remove or disable `Neptunes Pride Agent` or `Stoned Ape Tools` plugins.
- 3. Click `Load Unpacked` on the extentions page at the top.
- 4. Navigate to the stones ape repository and click `OK`
- 5. Make sure the plugin is enabled in the `chrome://extensions/` interface.

-Completed!
+To use the git version, please follow the [development directions](DEVELOPMENT.md).

 Welcome to the development cycle.
 Please send any issues you have!

 # Features:
 ## Neptunes Pride Agent